What Is Featured Snippets? SEO Glossary

 How Featured Snippets Work

-Paragraph snippets are the most common, making up roughly 70% of all featured snippets.
-They display a block of text (typically 40-60 words) that answers a question directly.
+Paragraph snippets are the most common format.
+They display a block of text (often around 40 to 60 words) that answers a question directly.
 These are most often triggered by "what is," "why," and "how" queries.

 List snippets appear as either numbered or bulleted lists.
 Numbered lists are common for step-by-step instructions or rankings, while bulleted lists work well for collections of items.
 Google may pull these from existing HTML lists or generate them from heading structures.